- Visit the Aquarium

 Veterinary externships are available for periods of time ranging from two weeks to four months and are available during both the fall and spring semesters (we do not offer veterinary externships over the summer).
 Veterinary externs are encouraged to come for the longest possible period for maximum opportunity and exposure.
 Only one veterinary extern will be present at any given time to provide each extern with the most hands-on experience possible.
 Veterinary externs are also offered the opportunity to learn about the aquarium’s husbandry operations through short (half to whole day) rotations through our water quality laboratory, and penguin, fish, invertebrate, herptile, and marine mammal husbandry areas as time allows.
 Depending on the length of externships, short rotations in our research lab may also be available.
 To accommodate the different methods whereby students are allocated blocks of time for preceptorships, externships etc., we accept students on a rolling admissions basis.
 Applications for veterinary externships frequently exceed available openings and positions are often filled over a year in advance.
 Interested potential veterinary externs are encouraged to submit their application early.

-DutiesVeterinary externs will work the same schedule as our veterinary intern, Tuesday through Saturday, with Sunday and Mondays off as desired.
+DutiesVeterinary externs will work the same schedule as our veterinary intern, Monday through Friday.
 The main duties of our veterinary externs will be to 1) assist the veterinary staff with all clinical cases, 2) attend and participate in clinical/teaching rounds, 3) complete the required research project or literature review assigned, and 4) to present the results of the project to our staff in seminar (power point) format.
 If time allows (or on the vet extern’s days off), externs will rotate through the laboratory and various husbandry areas based on availability and the extern’s choosing.

 Externship ProjectsFor successful completion of the veterinary externship program, all externs must complete a project during their externship.
 Externs coming for four or more weeks generally complete a short research project, whereas externs coming for shorter periods may be asked to perform a literature review on a relevant topic instead.
 Externs are encouraged to come up with project ideas on their own; however, a project may be assigned.
 Externs should avoid proposing studies involving invasive techniques on live animals.
 Our Institutional Animal Care and Use Committee (IACUC) must review any projects involving live animal procedures.
 Mystic Aquarium staff members (e.g. research, veterinary, laboratory, or husbandry staff) may supervise research projects.
 Planning and approval for extern-designed projects take time.
 We therefore encourage potential externs with a specific project in mind to begin the process early.
 Applications submitted too late for committee approvals will not be addressed.